McDonald’s Logo

 The dawn of the great empire named McDonald’s dates back to the mid-20th century.
 The restaurant opened in 1940 and was founded by the McDonald brothers.
 It had a menu of only 20 items, including hamburgers, fries, and Coca-Cola.

-Realizing the demand was high, they decided to create and implement their system of fast customer service.
+Realizing demand was high, they decided to create and implement their fast customer service system.
 They created a kitchen where people could work quickly to serve customers more efficiently.
-This allowed them to reduce customer service time, enabling faster operations and selling more dishes at a much cheaper price.
-For instance, burgers were priced at $0.15, half the price of the competitors.
-As the business evolved, the brothers opened the first McDonald’s restaurant with yellow arches, which is now the restaurant’s logo.
-These arches crossed the restaurant, but they were not together, as they are now in the restaurant’s logo.
-After several franchise attempts, Ray Kroc joined the story, managing to expand the company worldwide.
+This allowed them to reduce customer service time, enabling faster operations and higher sales of lower-priced dishes.
+For instance, burgers were priced at $0.15, half the competitors’ price.
+As the business evolved, the brothers opened the first McDonald’s restaurant, featuring the golden arches that are now the restaurant’s logo.
+These arches crossed the restaurant, but they were not together, unlike in the restaurant’s logo.
+After several franchise attempts, Ray Kroc joined the company and expanded it worldwide.

-As the company expanded, it decided to use marketing strategies.
+As the company expanded, it adopted marketing strategies.
 Initially, it used the famous clown, Ronald McDonald, who later became a symbol of the company.
-In the 1970s, the idea of implementing a “Drive-Thru” feature emerged, which was a complete success.
+In the 1970s, the idea of implementing a “Drive-Thru” feature emerged and proved highly successful.
 A few years later, the Happy Meal was launched.
 The idea of “happy boxes” was a massive hit, as children worldwide eagerly awaited receiving a toy with their favorite food.
-By the end of the 20th century, the “McCafé” idea was implemented, offering breakfasts, and in Israel, even a kosher restaurant opened.
-The McDonald’s chain opened in Moscow, which cannot be ignored.
+By the end of the 20th century, the “McCafé” concept had been introduced, offering breakfast, and in Israel, even a kosher restaurant had opened.
+The opening of a McDonald’s in Moscow cannot be ignored.

 In 2000, the slogan “I’m Lovin’ It” was coined, becoming an immutable guidepost for the brand.
-With this slogan, McDonald’s is not just advertising its food; it embodies the joyful spirit felt in every franchise worldwide.
-It’s important to remember that this is not just a name, but an entire era, spanning a long and well-studied history that has established the company as an empire.
+With this slogan, McDonald’s is not just advertising its food; it embodies the joyful spirit felt across its franchises worldwide.
+It’s important to remember that this is not just a name but an entire era, with a long, well-studied history that has established the company as an empire.

-Over time, the project evolved into a franchise, leveraging a business idea.
+Over time, the project evolved into a franchise that leveraged a business idea.
 Ray Kroc, who first bought the franchise in 1954 and then fully acquired the rights to the catering enterprise in 1961, facilitated this.
 Therefore, April 1955 is considered the start of McDonald’s operation.

-With the new owner, the system became more active and entered a phase of rapid development, as Kroc was knowledgeable in marketing.
+Under the new owner, the system became more active and entered a rapid phase of development, as Kroc was knowledgeable about marketing.
 He suggested transforming the company’s logo, which later became a recognizable worldwide brand.
 Moreover, the owner did not abandon the original image; instead, he used it to his advantage.
 But before becoming a recognizable emblem, it underwent several transformations.

-It’s impossible to single out one particular emblem that the company adheres to today.
+It’s impossible to identify a single emblem that the company still uses today.
 All logos have the right to exist and are used on McDonald’s products in one situation or another.

 What is McDonald’s?

-McDonald’s is an American company that owns an international fast-food restaurant chain of the same name.
+It is an American company that owns an international fast-food restaurant chain of the same name.
 It emerged in 1940 and initially was a simple kiosk selling hamburgers.
 Fifteen years later, Raymond Albert Kroc transformed the corporation into a franchise, took full control of the business, and expanded McDonald’s presence worldwide.
-Now, the chain comprises over 386,000 restaurants.
+The chain now comprises over 386,000 restaurants.

 1940 – 1948